Fazıl Hüsnü Dağlarca

 Fazıl Hüsnü Dağlarca (26 August 1914, Istanbul – 15 October 2008, Istanbul) was one of the most prolific Turkish poets of the Turkish Republic with more than 60 collections of his poems published as of 2007.
 He was a laureate of the Struga Poetry Evenings Golden Wreath Award.

 Biography

 Dağlarca's purist use of the Turkish language brought a new dimension to contemporary Turkish literature.
 His poems treat themes such as the prehistory of mankind and the cosmos, but also antimilitarist themes and the Turkish War of Independence.

 A selection of his poems have been translated into English by Talat Sait Halman (Selected Poems, Pittsburgh, PA: University of Pittsburgh Press, 1969).

 Fazıl Hüsnü Dağlarca died on 16 October 2008 in İstanbul at the age of 94.
 He was laid to rest at the Karacaahmet Cemetery on 20 October 2008 following a funeral ceremony held in the Süreyya Opera House that was attended by politicians and high-ranking officials.

+Dağlarca was among the contributors of the literary magazine Papirüs which was edited by Cemal Süreya.